xvzf/htw-saar-vaa/README.md

 On concensus start, every node (`P_k`) selects one value as its favourite.
 During the election, nodes communicate only in pairs based on their communication graph.

+> Voting
+After a coordinator initiated the voting process using the `vote` message, each node performs the alignment until the `aMax` condition is met.
+Afterwards, messages are dropped.

 > Termination based on Double Counting Method